 The full text of the Grievance and Complaints Handling Policy and Procedures - Parents and Students is publicly available on the Meriden website and may also be accessed on the School's intranet (staff and parents) or upon request to the Principal.
-This policy and procedure was amended in 2021.
-The main amendments were to update the definition of reportable conduct and to provide clarity that the policy does not apply to whistleblowing disclosures or disputes between staff.
+This policy and procedure was not amended in 2022.